linuxlawson/greeter/README.md

 3. once inside bash folder, run program by typing: ./greeter.sh

 OR (better)
-Create an alias in .bashrc folder with path that points to (and runs) program.
+Create an alias in .bashrc with path that points to (and runs) program.
 alias greet="~/bin/bash/greeter.sh"

 Then you can just type your alias (greet) after opening terminal.